mikejt33/DistributedProject1/README.md

 * new mapreduce, created date, article pair with number of revisions (acbdl_redo.py), creating as complete list as the data allowed - articles_dates.csv

-## * Joe explains how he created outliers.txt
+### * Joe explains how he created outliers.txt

-* picked 67 unique articles with a specific date from outliers.txt to look at, to see if any appears to be edit-wars
+* Picked 67 unique articles with a specific date from outliers.txt to look at, to see if any appears to be edit-wars

-* excluding the 67 unique articles from the articles_dates.csv, picked randomly another 67 articles with at least 10 edits on a single day, using mapreduce (mrjob_RandomArticle.py) and SQL
+* Excluding the 67 unique articles from the articles_dates.csv, picked randomly another 67 articles with at least 10 edits on a single day, using mapreduce (mrjob_RandomArticle.py) and SQL

 First query created a input file for mrjob_RandomArticle.py